Car Accident Demand Letter Generator

 3. Send by Certified Letter

-Send the demand letter by certified mail with the requested return receipt (via USPS).
+end the demand letter by certified mail with the requested return receipt (via USPS).
 This will give proof that the demand letter was received by the recipient.
+It should be sent to both the at-fault driver and their insurance company.

 4. Wait for a Response